 Information provided by the EPA WaterSense Program can help.
 This information will be useful, but should not substitute for the professional judgment of a licensed plumber or engineer.

-Toilets are by far the main source of water use in the home, accounting for nearly 30 percent of residential indoor water consumption.
+Toilets are by far the main source of water use in the home, accounting for about one-third of residential indoor water consumption.
 Toilets also happen to be a major source of wasted water due to leaks and/or inefficiency.
 WaterSense ®, a program sponsored by the U.S. Environmental Protection Agency (EPA), is helping consumers identify high performance, water-efficient toilets that can reduce water use in the home and help preserve the nation's water resources.
 MWRA is an EPA Watersense Partner.

 Recent advancements have allowed toilets to use 20 percent less water than the current federal standard, while still providing equal or superior performance.
 The WaterSense label is used on toilets that are certified by independent laboratory testing to meet rigorous criteria for both performance and efficiency.
 Only high-efficiency toilets that complete the third-party certification process can earn the WaterSense label.

 Unlike some first-generation, "low-flow" toilets, WaterSense ® labeled toilets combine high efficiency with high performance.
 Design advances enable WaterSense labeled toilets to save water with no trade-off in flushing power.
 Whether remodeling a bathroom, starting construction of a new home, or simply replacing an old, leaky toilet that is wasting money and water, installing a WaterSense® labeled toilet is a high-performance, water-efficient option worth considering.
 If every American home with older, inefficient toilets replaced them with new WaterSense labeled toilets, we would save nearly 640 billion gallons of water per year, equal to more than two weeks of flow over Niagara Falls!